 #2: INHERITED FINERY

 George Vanderbilt spent years acquiring fine and decorative art to furnish Biltmore, but there is a small group of objects he inherited from his grandfather, Cornelius, and his father, William Henry.
-The third floor living hall is the best place to find these inherited and, in some cases, repurposed objects, including a pair of beautifully carved columns from his father’s famed New York City townhouse (459 Fifth Avenue, now demolished).
-The columns, originally part of a fire surround, were salvaged and transformed into a bookcase.
-If it’s a slower day, ask the host to see a reproduction copy of a book published in 1883 called Mr. Vanderbilt’s House and Collection.
+The third floor living hall is the best place to find these inherited and, in some cases, repurposed objects brought to Biltmore from Vanderbilt properties in the northeast.
+Look closely at the display cabinets and bookcases in the third floor living hall–they are repurposed from cabinets built by Herter Brothers for George’s father at 640 Fifth Avenue in New York City (now demolished).
+If it’s a slower day in the third floor living hall, ask the host to see a reproduction copy of a book published in 1883 called Mr. Vanderbilt’s House and Collection.
 It includes detailed interior shots of the demolished Fifth Avenue mansion, and you can easily spot the pieces saved and brought to Biltmore.
 Also, if you find yourself near the tasting rooms at the Biltmore Winery, be on the lookout for a stained-glass window by genius glass artist John La Farge.
 Nine were salvaged from Fifth Avenue, but this is the only one you can examine up close (perhaps before you visit the tasting rooms).

 #3: HIDDEN GARDEN FEATURES